 Runners still on the route after the time is up will be picked up by a race official or medical car and driven back to the finish area.

 The Polar Circle Marathon takes place in October every year.
-In 2017, the event takes place on 28 and 29 October.
+In 2018, the event takes place on the 27 and 28 of October.

 The Polar Circle Marathon features a classic 42.195km marathon and a 21.097km half marathon.

 Sign up for the Polar Bear Challenge and run them both.